ten3roberts/qf.nvim/README.md

 - [X] Clear lists
 - [X] Automatically close the location list when quickfix list opens, saving space
+- [X] Open list at the very bottom of the screen rather than at the bottom of current split

 ## Installation
 ### [packer](https://github.com/wbthomason/packer.nvim)